open-feature/ofep/009-OFEP-add-dispose.md

-## Add dispose functionality to Client
+## Add dispose functionality to API

 ## State: DRAFTING

-The goal of this OFEP is to enhance the OpenFeature Client to allow cleanly dispose of any resources by consumed by OpenFeature providers.
+The goal of this OFEP is to enhance the OpenFeature API to allow authors to cleanly dispose of any resources by consumed by OpenFeature providers.

 ## Background